LoopDraw: a Loop-Based Autoregressive Model for Shape Synthesis and Editing: Experiments

 \section{Experiments}

 In this section, we evaluate our method using several qualitative and quantitative experiments.
-We explore the learned latent space generative capabilities and smoothness properties in \cref{sec:latent}.
-Moreover, we demonstrate manual loop editing and intervention possibilities in \cref{sec:editing}.
-Finally, we run comparisons in \cref{sec:metrics} against existing alternative representations for 3D synthesis.
+We demonstrate manual loop editing and intervention possibilities in \cref{sec:editing}.
+Moreover, we explore the learned latent space generative capabilities and smoothness properties in \cref{sec:latent}. \rh{We propose an alternative neural loop representation for shape editing rather than for purely unconditional generation, thus there is no benchmarks or like-for-like method for direct comparison.
+As such, we conduct comparisons against existing alternative representations in the supplemental material.}

 We demonstrate our model's capabilities on datasets of two shape categories: vases from COSEG~\cite{wang2012coseg} and sofas from ShapeNet~\cite{shapenet2015}.
-We chose these due to their regularity and varied topologies (vases) and sharp features (sofas).
+We chose these due to their regularity and varied topologies (vases) and \nm{angular cross-sectional features} (sofas).
 For each dataset, we fix a set of slice planes that best captures the geometry: the slice planes for COSEG vases are perpendicular to the $y$ axis, and ShapeNet sofas the positive $x$ axis.
-For the COSEG vase dataset, we only train on shapes that cut all 40 defined slice planes.
 The details of the datasets and their slice planes used are in \Cref{tab:dataset-info}.
 In both datasets, we resample every sliced cross-section to $N=32$ vertices per closed polygonal loop.
-We train using the Adam optimizer with a learning rate of $0.00007$ for 70 epochs followed by a linear ramp-down LR schedule for 7230 epochs ending at zero learning rate.
-For the COSEG dataset, we use a batch size of 4, with 4 transformer layers (single-head), a layer embedding size of 512, a fully-connected layer size of 512, and latent $\mathbf z$ prediction/$\mathbf d$ prediction MLPs with a single hidden layer of size 128.
-For the ShapeNet sofa dataset, we use a batch size of 16, with 8 transformer layers (each with 8 heads), a layer embedding size of 512, a fully-connected layer size of 768, and latent $\mathbf z$ prediction/$\mathbf d$ prediction MLPs with two hidden layers of size 128.
-Both models employ a latent code size of $N_z = 64$.
+We train using the Adam optimizer with a learning rate of $0.00007$ for 70 epochs followed by a linear ramp-down LR schedule for 7230 epochs ending at zero learning rate. \rh{Details about our network architecture can be found in the supplemental material.}